RajPrakash681/career-buddy/README.md

 🤝 Contributing

 Contributions = ❤️

-Fork 🍴 the repo
+--Fork 🍴 the repo

-Create your branch 👉 git checkout -b feature-name
+--Create your branch 👉 git checkout -b feature-name --Commit changes ✍️

-Commit changes ✍️

-Open a Pull Request 📬
+--Op-en a Pull Request 📬
 🌟 Join the Movement

 Career-Buddy isn’t just a project — it’s a revolution 🔥.